alex-h-stone/spring-boot-microservice-reference/README.md

 ---

 #### Log tracing with Sleuth

-TODO Includes both the dep. and sample logging config with span file and logging of framework in use at startup.
+TODO Log tracing with Sleuth includes both the dep. and sample logging config with span file and logging of framework in use at startup.

 ---

-#### Integrate Docker
-TODO maybe?
-To start the service
-gradle clean build
-bootRun

 #### Actuator endpoints
 Determined by dependencies (see "OpenAPI/Swagger docs" section in build.gradle),